carsten-langer/cloud-developer-capstone/README.md

 #### Update recipe item

 Updates a new recipe item for the user represented by the JWT token.
-Built-in tests check on HTTP return code 204.
+Built-in test checks on HTTP return code 204.

 #### Update recipe item - malformed